 Our list of best amp heads wouldn't be complete without at least one Marshall in there.
 With that in mind, here's the Marshall DSL100H.
 Compared to the Peavey we have just mentioned, the DSL100H comes across as fairly neutral.
-It might not be the perfect choice for heavier, but it does it more than well enough there and may be preferable for classic rock, jazz, and softer genres.
+It might not be the perfect choice for heavier genres, but it does it more than well enough there.
+It's really preferable for classic rock, jazz, and softer genres, though.

 The main reason why we wanted DSL100H on this list is that it offers that true, classic Marshall tube sound.
 We aren't talking about vintage flavors here, but rather the tone that made them popular among modern guitarists.
 This is the epitome of the sound we talked about with their combo amp above, with no holds barred.
 With their heads, they don't hold back at all.

 The amp itself is a 100 Watt unit, as you have probably figured out from its name, although you can score a 15 or 40 Watt version as well.
 The power stage features one ECC83 tube and four EL34 valves.
 Preamp stage comes in form of three ECC83s.
 In terms of channels, this one only has two (and a hidden third).
 As such, it might come across as a bit limited, but sometimes simple is just better and they know we'll all be using pedals anyways.